ama291/Music-Driven-Workout-App/Docs/4a-documentation.md

 * Fitness Test
 	* Additional fitness test tests have been added to the bottom of `testFitnessTest.py` file, and marked as Iteration 2 tests.
 * Goals, Themes, and Competitions
-	* Tests for all goals, themes, and competitions related driver.py functions have been added to testDriver.py.
-The competitions tests are commented out, however, since the competitions feature is lower priority than the others.
+	* Tests for adding and removing goals and themes related are in `testDriver.py`.
 Functions for the easy representation of goals and themes (goalsSaved, themesSaved) have been added and tested as well.
-	* As previously planned for iteration 2, the competitions class and relevant unit tests and integration with the user class have been added and tested (competition.py, testCompetition.py, testUser.py, user.py)
+	* We do not have unit tests for competitions, since this is lower priority.
+If we decide to implement this feature, then we will write unit tests next week.
 * Heart Rate Tests
-	* Music-Driven-Workout-App/iOS/Music-Driven-Workout-App/Music-Driven-Workout-App/ViewController.swift
+	* The relevant tests can be found in `Music-Driven-Workout-App/iOS/Music-Driven-Workout-App/Music-Driven-Workout-App/ViewController.swift`.

 Higher priority implementation
 ------------------------------